 This silken tofu recipe is a quick and simple appetizer or side dish.
 It’s a wonderful introduction to mysterious silken tofu, and you’ll it’s smooth texture combined with a fragrant, savory sauce.

 This 5-minute silken tofu with green onion recipe is a great example of a Chinese cold dish.
-It’s designed to be very easy to prepare and refreshing.
-It’s a perfect recipe for summer months when it’s too hot to cook.
+It’s designed to be very easy to prepare.
+It’s a refreshing recipe for summer months when it’s too hot to cook.

 RELATED: Learn about the different types of tofu you’ve probably never heard of.

 Can you eat silken tofu cold?

 Yes, you can eat the silken tofu cold straight from the fridge.
 It is considered a Chinese cold dish after all.
 Cold silken tofu is very refreshing during summer.

 However, if you don’t want to eat the silken tofu cold, you can cut the silken tofu block into cubes and leave it on the kitchen counter for 15 to 20 minutes to come to room temperature.